 When you choose a color for your home’s exterior, the impact goes far beyond aesthetics; it can actually help you save on energy bills and stay comfortable all year round.
 Opt for lighter colors that reflect sunlight, which can keep your home cooler and lessen the load on your air conditioning during hot summer months.
 Plus, when you use high-quality, heat-reflective paint, you’re also protecting your home from sun damage and fading.
-In this guide, Paint Boise shares some of the best energy-efficient paints and easy tips for choosing a shade that’s smart and stylish.
+In this guide, Boise Commercial and Residential Painting shares some of the best energy-efficient paints and easy tips for choosing a shade that’s smart and stylish.

 Picking the right paint color for your house can help keep your place cooler, cut down on energy bills, and protect the outside of your house, too.
 Here’s how it works: